vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 - Creation: A sub-account will be funded when a user configures an AMM strategy with a set of criteria and a commitment amount.
 At this point in time the commitment amount will be transferred to the sub-account's general account and the AMM strategy will commence
 - Cancellation: When the AMM is cancelled all active orders are first cancelled.
 Following this cancellation, all funds in the sub-account's margin account should be transferred to the associated main account's margin account, with the same then happening for funds in the general account.
 Finally, any associated non-zero position on the market should be reassigned from the sub-account to the main account.
 At this point processing can continue, allowing the standard margining cycle to perform any required transfers from margin to general account.
+- Amendment: Updates the strategy or commitment for a sub-account

 ## Interface